joinpursuit/8-0-technical-curriculum/02-html-css-js/css-grid/readme.md

 ![gridTwoColumns](./assets/gridTwoColumns.png)

-Using the `grid-template-columns` property, we specified that we needed exactly 2 columns, both with a width of 200 pixels.
+Using the `grid-template-columns` property, we specified that we needed exactly 2 columns, one with a width of 200 pixels and one with a width of 400 pixels.
 We can add additional columns by adding more values to the property.

 ```css